Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 Let's imagine you just landed an interview for a job that you really want.
 The pay is right, the company has a sterling reputation, and there is plenty of room for career growth.
 You know better than to wear a t-shirt and jeans to your interview, so you pick out an appropriate, yet stylish, outfit meant to impress.
 Then, once you're in the hiring manager's office, you will speak politely and positively while you impress them with your skill set.

 The truth is, prepping for your interview is just a small part of the picture.
-Some surveys have shown that 93 percent of hiring managers are going to check out potential job candidate's online presence.
-As a result of this trend of an internet and social media check, you should be working to create a personal brand through your online presence.
+According to this CareerBuilder survey, 70 percent of employers use social media to screen potential candidates during the hiring process.
+As a result of this trend, you should be working to create a personal brand through your online presence, not just practicing your responses to interview questions.
 If you haven't started cultivating your presence, here's a great checklist to help you get started.
-If you have, you need to make sure your brand is depicting exactly what you want it to because hiring managers will look.
+If you have, you need to make sure your brand is depicting exactly what you want it to.

-Does that mean they'll be looking at your LinkedIn page?
+Does that mean hiring managers will be looking at your LinkedIn page?
 Almost certainly.
 But what makes you think they'll stop there?
-They will probably do a full social media check too.
+They will probably do a full social media check, too.
 If that gives you a little panic moment, it probably should.
-Other social media sites, blogs, and anything else you do online leaves a trail that could lead to negative impressions for potential employers.
+Other social media sites, blogs, and websites, plus anything else you do online, leave a trail that could lead to negative impressions for potential employers.